The deadline to sign the application in Fenix is Thursday 7th of October 2021 at 3pm.

 When transferring grants to another administrative authority or to another institution within the current university or college, the application for transfer must be made in Fenix with digital signing / approval from both the current and receiving Heads of Department.

 Not later than three months (see contract) after the end of the period of performance, a report must be submitted via Fenix.
 Unused funds must be repaid.
-The Scientific Report must be attached as a PDF file.

 Note that no report should be attached if it has already been submitted in connection with a new application.